 Urron made the shorter title of King of the Iron Islands hereditary, so at his death the Seastone Chair passed to his heir instead of being chosen in a kingsmoot.
 They also wore a black iron crown instead of the individualized driftwood crowns of the high kings.
 The rulers of each Iron Island were reduced to lords, while lines that refused to bend the knee were extinguished.
 Urron Redhand and his descendants dealt with half a dozen major rebellions and at least two major thrall uprisings.
 Meanwhile, the lords of the mainland took advantage of the disunity among the ironborn, and one by one, the remaining footholds in the green lands were lost.

-Nevertheless, the Greyiron dynasty endured for a thousand years until King Rognar II Greyiron was brought down by an alliance of the Andals pirates, sellswords and warlords that came to the Iron Islands with the Orkwoods, Drumms, Hoares, and Greyjoys.
-They were succeeded by House Hoare, after, according to the tale, Harras Hoare won a contest of the finger dance.
+Nevertheless, the Greyiron dynasty endured for "a thousand years".[N 1] King Rognar II Greyiron was brought down, however, by an alliance of Andal pirates, sellswords and warlords who came to the Iron Islands with the support of the Orkwoods, Drumms, Hoares, and Greyjoys.
+The Greyirons were succeeded by the Hoares after, according to the tale, Harras Hoare won a contest of the finger dance.

 Known members of House Greyiron

 - Urras Ironfoot, the first high king since the Grey King.

 - Erich I the Ugly, Ironfoot's son who stepped down.

 - Urron Redhand, Urragon IV's great-nephew, who seized the throne by murdering all the other kings at a kingsmoot.